MiaoMiaosha/bike/README.md

 # bike
-scubike system
-a php app developing with wechat using wechat php-sdk @link https://github.com/dodgepudding/wechat-php-sdk a system to manage bikes in scu through scaning qrcode
+a php app developing with wechat, using wechat php-sdk @link https://github.com/dodgepudding/wechat-php-sdk, a system to manage bikes in scu through scaning qrcode